StarboiHooch/TestingRails/README.md

 23. Add validation to the article model.

+24. Add error messages from validation to the form.

+### Updating existing articles
+25. Add actions in article controller for edit and update.

+26. Refactor new article form into generic article form partial which can then be used for new and edit views.

 ## Notes
 > In the development environment, Rails does not generally require you to restart the server; changes you make in files will be automatically picked up by the server.